-To what extent does the political leadership use the support of international partners to

-17.1 of support implement a long-term strategy of development?
-This question evaluates how the political leadership makes use of international assistance-major projects involvi technical or personal cooperation-in its own development agenda.
-The focus here is on the ability to learn fro international know-how, to adapt external advice to domestic realities and to integrate international assistance ir a consistent, long-term strategy of development.
-Questions to consider include: • Does the government have clear aims of political and economic development? • Is there a roadmap specifying steps to reach these aims and defining the inputs required from international partners/donors? • Have the political actors made progress in implementing such steps or do short-term expediencies, policy inconsistencies, perhaps even rent-seeking, dominate the use of international assistance?
+17.1 Effective use of support To what extent does the political leadership use the support of international partners to implement a long-term strategy of development?
+This question evaluates how the political leadership makes use of international assistance-major projects involving technical or personal cooperation-in its own development agenda.
+The focus here is on the ability to learn from international know-how, to adapt external advice to domestic realities and to integrate international assistance into a consistent, long-term strategy of development.
+Questions to consider include: Does the government have clear aims of political and economic development?
+Is there a roadmap specifying steps to reach these aims and defining the inputs required from international partners/donors?
+Have the political actors made progress in implementing such steps or do short-term expediencies, policy inconsistencies, perhaps even rent-seeking, dominate the use of international assistance?
 The political leadership makes well-focused use of international assistance in order to implement its long-term strategy of development.
-The political leadership tries to use international assistance for its own development agenda, but has clear deficits in devising a consistent long-term strategy which could integrate this support effectively.
-The political leadership uses international assistance for short-term expediencies or rent-seeking.
-5 There is no viable long-term development strategy.
-3 The political leadership is not interested in international know-how and support.
-It considers any form of international cooperation as undesired political interference.
-17.2 Credibility To what extent does the government act as a credible and reliable partner in its rel tions with the international community?
-This question addresses the level of confidence the government has been able to attain with the international co munity for its reform policies on the way to democracy and a market economy.
-Policies not related to democra and market reforms (e.g., a reliable cooperation in international military alliances or peace missions) should not considered.
-The international community includes international organizations, bilateral and multilateral donors, foreign gover ments and investors, and international NGOs.
+The political leadership uses international assistance for its own development agenda, but falters in devising a consistent long-term strategy capable of integrating this support effectively.
+The political leadership uses international assistance for short-term expediencies and fails to devise a consistent long-term strategy.
+The political leadership either uses international assistance for rent-seeking or considers any form of international cooperation as undesired political interference.
+There is no viable long-term development strategy.
+17.2 Credibility To what extent does the government act as a credible and reliable partner in its rela- tions with the international community?
+This question addresses the level of confidence the government has been able to attain with the international com- munity for its reform policies on the way to democracy and a market economy.
+Policies not related to democratic and market reforms (e.g., a reliable cooperation in international military alliances or peace missions) should not be considered.
+The international community includes international organizations, bilateral and multilateral donors, foreign govern- ments and investors, and international NGOs.
 The government is considered a credible and reliable partner by the international community.
 The government mostly acts as a credible and reliable partner, but some international actors still express doubts regarding its reliability.
+The government tries to present itself as a credible and reliable partner, but it is not trusted by most of the international community.
+The government repeatedly acts unpredictably, without regard for the international community, and cooperating with the state entails major risks.
+It is not considered credible and reliable by the international community.